jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

      n        for exactly n.
 -----------  -----------------------

-Some of the common categories you can use for find are: file time parameters, file size paramaters, user ownership parameters, and permission parameters.
+Some of the common categories you can use for find are: file time parameters, file size parameters, user ownership parameters, and permission parameters.

 __TIME__